BOARD OF DIRECTORS

 Christine Rapp (Special Advisor)

 Christine practiced law for more than 30 years in general commercial areas.
 She brings to the Board legal context in matters relating to governance, legislative interpretation and contracts as well as personal experience developed through her volunteer Board memberships.
-Christine has served on a variety of Boards/Committees including the Law Society of Alberta, Legal Education Society of Alberta, Canadian Bar Association, Alberta Student Finance Board, Alberta Funeral Services Regulatory Board, Canadian Federation of University Women, SEVEC Experiences Canada, and the Association of School Business Officials of Alberta.
+Christine has served on a variety of Boards/Committees including the Law Society of Alberta, Legal Education Society of Alberta, Canadian Bar Association, Alberta Student Finance Board, Alberta Funeral Services Regulatory Board, Canadian Federation of University Women, and SEVEC ( Experiences Canada).
+She is currently on the Executive of the Association of School Business Officials of Alberta, a member of the University of Alberta Senate and a throws official with Athletics Alberta.
 Christine has been an active volunteer with the John Humphrey Centre for Peace and Human Rights for more than 20 years.